History of soccer in the United States

 Soccer in the United States has a varied history.
 Research indicates that the modern game entered the country during the 1850s with New Orleans' Scottish, Irish, German and Italian immigrants.
 Some of the first organized games, using modern English rules, were played in that city.

-Soccer
+Men's Soccer

 Early versions of football were played in the present-day United States as early as 1685, and freshmen at Harvard University in 1734 were asked to provide "foot-balls".
 This resembled modern soccer only in kicking activities, and was often violent.
 Several sets of rules began to be codified by the 1860s, such as the "Boston game" a combination of rugby football and soccer.